czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 James finally decided to check his wound, that horrible incision that had led to all this strangeness.
 It was notoriously absent.
 There wasn't a speck of blood on his clothing or any other evidence of the incision.
 Thoroughly confused, James erroneously decided that he had dreamt it.
 He found that he was well rested and not at all tired, and after conveying the fact to the strange man, he was invited inside nonetheless.

-Inside proved to be a quiet sort of hovel, such as might be used by a hermit, librarian, or---James reeled in fear!---both.
+Inside proved to be a quiet sort of hovel, such as might be used by a hermit, librarian, or—James reeled in fear!—both.
 It was quaint and cozy, which is to say that it had no positive characteristics, apart from its smallness, which no doubt minimized cleaning time.
 The lighting was dim, and inside were stacks of books and papers, along with a very, very cluttered writing desk, which had evidently received frequent use.

 "Welcome to my humble abode."

-"Look, I don't know who you are, but I want to know one thing---how did I get here?"
+"Look, I don't know who you are, but I want to know one thing—how did I get here?"

 "Is this a test?
 You came here, as I prophesized."